 Ans.
 Yes, our designed Bootloader software is compatible with popularly used communication protocols (either wired/wireless).

 Following is the indicative list of protocols which are compatible with our bootloader design:

-Q. Do you provide customization for your bootloader sequence according to the application of your customer?
+Q2.
+Do you provide ECU programming customization for your bootloader sequence according to the application of your customer?

 Ans.
 Yes.
-The reprogramming strategy can be customized according to your application specific requirements.
+The ECU reprogramming strategy can be customized according to your application specific requirements.

 Ans.
 The Bootloader code is executed first with the initiation of the system.